The Service Party

-The Service Party is a political party in Kenya.
-The Party Symbol is a heart inside a circle.
+The Service Party (TSP) is a political party in Kenya.
+The party primary colors are yellow and red, with the party symbol being a heart inside a circle.
+The party slogan is "Huduma, Twajiamini".

 History

 The party was founded in 2020 by Mwangi Kiunjuri, who was the former Agriculture Cabinet Secretary dropped from the cabinet by President Uhuru Kenyatta.
 The party has its Headquarters in Nairobi, along Matumbato Road.